-However it wasn't until fifty years later that Polar explorer, Ronald Amundsen, finally completed the journey from the Atlantic to Pacific onboard the same vessel, the Gjøa, (1903-1906).
-Hundreds of British lives had been lost in the pursuit of this goal and the Norwegian’s success rubbed salt into a deep wound.
+However, it wasn't until fifty years later that the legendary Norwegian Polar explorer, Ronald Amundsen, finally completed the journey from the Atlantic to Pacific onboard the same vessel, the Gjøa, (1903-1906).
+Hundreds of lives had been lost in the pursuit of this goal and the route through the ice had finally been discovered.

 The Passage Today